whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 Everywhere I looked, it was like a story too good to be true.
 Their kids were friendly and very capable.
 A little girl of 5 or 6 showed me how to spin cotton into yarn.
 She seemed like quite the expert.
 A boy of about 10 finished making an arrow as I watched, then invited me to target practice with his hand-made bow.

 These self-sufficient people needed no police or prisons.
 Each member took responsibility for themselves and the good of the group.
 While I never saw any emotional outbursts or disputes, they were very willing to use violence to protect themselves if attacked.
 While walking between villages, I saw young men carry shotguns over their shoulders for protection from drug traffickers.
-Everyone was free to protect themselves and each other as needed.
+Everyone was welcomed to protect themselves and each other as needed.

 Even their leaders surprised me.
 When I arrived at one very far-away village, a small man greeted us with a warm smile and helped my friends and me settle in.
 I later learned he was the village leader, but he wasn't richer than average.
 When visiting his home, I noticed it was the same size and had the same items as everyone else's.